 GALCO proposes internal triggers and target ranges for capital management and operationally oversees adherence with these.
-For FY 2012, these ranges are 8.5 per cent to 11.5 per cent for the Tier 1 capital ratio and 12.0 per cent to 16.0 per cent for the total capital ratio.
-The Group has been (knowingly) operating in excess of these ranges for the last 3 years as the Group was conservatively positioned for any repercussions from the Global Financial Crisis.
+For the current financial year ending 31 March 2013 ("FY 2013"), these ranges are 7.33 per cent to 9.33 per cent for the Common Equity Tier 1 capital ratio, 9.33 per cent to 11.33 per cent for the Tier 1 capital ratio, and 13.33 per cent to 15.33 per cent for the Total Capital ratio.
+AmInvestment has been conservatively operating above these ranges.